dangkhoa203/DeviantartGalleryDownloader/README.md

     7. Result
       <img width="1440" height="938" alt="image" src="https://github.com/user-attachments/assets/74555d12-02ff-43a6-8f18-798dacb4d987" />

-Q. Why am i getting Rate_Limit status.
+Q. Why am i getting Rate_Limit status.\
 A. If you send too many request in short amount of time, Deviantart will block you from making request for certain amount of time.
 If your literature is getting Rate_Limit status then you must wait around 5 to 10 minute before you can download it again, images will last much longer from 30 minute to 1 hour minimum, videos download can't get Rate_Limit status.

+Q. Why am i getting Tier_Locked status.\
+A. Some deviation will be locked and the only way to download it is using user key on account that can access to the deviation.

 # Usage Example
 1. Home menu